Alex Morgan

-Off the field, Morgan teamed with Simon & Schuster to write a middle-grade book series about four soccer players: The Kicks.
+Off the field, Morgan teamed with Simon & Schuster to write The Kicks, a children's book series about four soccer players.
 The first book in the series, Saving the Team, debuted at number seven on The New York Times Best Seller list in May 2013.
-Additionally, a film starring Morgan in her acting debut, Alex & Me, was released in June 2018 where she plays a fictionalized version of herself.
+A film starring Morgan, Alex & Me, was released in 2018.
+Morgan was named one of Time's 100 Most Influential People in 2019 and 2022.
+She retired from soccer in 2024.

-In 2015, Morgan was ranked by Time as the top-paid American women's soccer player, largely due to her numerous endorsement deals.
-Morgan, along with Canada's Christine Sinclair and Australia's Steph Catley, became the first women's soccer players to appear on the cover of FIFA video games in 2015 – Morgan appeared alongside Lionel Messi on covers of FIFA 16 and also was featured in the Journey on FIFA 19 sold in the United States.
-She was named one of Times 100 Most Influential People of 2019 and 2022.

-On September 5, 2024, Morgan announced via social media that she would be retiring and her last match would be September 8, 2024.

 Early life

-Born to Pamela and Michael Morgan in the Los Angeles County suburb of San Dimas, California, Morgan was raised with her two older sisters, Jeni and Jeri, in the nearby suburb of Diamond Bar.
-She was a multi-sport athlete growing up and began playing soccer at an early age with the American Youth Soccer Organization (AYSO), and her father was among her first coaches.
-However, she did not begin playing club soccer until age 14 when she joined Cypress Elite.
-With the club team, she won the Coast Soccer League (CSL) under-16 championship and placed third at the under-19 level.
+Morgan was born to Pamela and Michael Morgan on July 2, 1989, in San Dimas, California, a suburb of Los Angeles.
+(Note: Attributed to multiple references:) She was raised with her two older sisters, Jennifer and Jeri, in nearby Diamond Bar.
+(Note: Attributed to multiple references:) She played multiple sports growing up and began playing soccer at an early age with the American Youth Soccer Organization (AYSO).
+Her father was one of her first coaches.
+She began playing club soccer at age 14 when she joined Cypress Elite.
+With Cypress, she won the Coast Soccer League (CSL) under-16 championship and placed third at the under-19 level.

-Morgan attended Diamond Bar High School, where she was a three-time all-league pick and was named All-American by the National Soccer Coaches Association of America (NSCAA).
-At the school, she was known for her speed and sprinting ability.
-Morgan played for Olympic Development Program (ODP) regional and state teams as well.
-She later credited the program as an integral part of her development as a soccer player: "... programs like ODP helped me especially because I did come into the club scene late and it was important for me to play as much as possible, play with the best players and learn from the best coaches.
-That, for me, was crucial to my development."
+Morgan played soccer at Diamond Bar High School, where she was known for her speed and sprinting ability.
+She was a three-time all-league pick and was named All-American by the National Soccer Coaches Association of America (NSCAA).
+She also played for Olympic Development Program (ODP) regional and state teams.
+She said ODP was crucial to her development as a player, due to her late entry into club soccer.

-In 2006, at 17 years old, Morgan was called up to the United States under-20 women's national soccer team.
-While playing in a scrimmage against the men's junior national team, she sustained an anterior cruciate ligament (ACL) injury and did not play for the team again until April 2008.